 Not only are the rule formats all over the place, the group board admins can change those rules at any time.
 There’s no notification system set up where the group board admin can message everyone or alert everyone who is a contributor that there has now been a change to the guidelines.
 The rules can change without notice.
 It’s up to each group board member to check the rules regularly.

-It is super easy to break the rules for group boards even if you are not aware.
+It is super easy to break the rules for group boards.

 I created this post to share some of the ways that I manage the group board problem so that I can still benefit from being on group boards.